benhorwitz04/SQL_Project_Data_Job_Analysis_Project/README.md

 * **Database Technologies:** The demand for skills in traditional and NoSQL databases (Oracle, SQL Sever, NoSQL) with average salaries among ranging from $97,786 to $104,534, reflects the enduring need for data storage, retrieval, and management expertise.

 # What I learned

+Through this adventure, I've turbocharge my SQL toolkit with some serious fire-power:

+* **Complex Query Crafting:** Mastered the art of advanced SQL, emerging tables like a pro in wielding WITJ clauses for ninja-level temp table maneuvers.
+* **Data Aggregation:** Got cozy with group by and aggregate functions like COUNT () and AVG () into my data summarizing sidekicks.
+* **Analytical Wizardry:** Leveled up my real-world, puzzling-solving skills, turning questions into actionable, insightful SQL queries.

+# Conclusions